SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/04-If-Else.md

 }
 ```

-If condition is `false`, the else-statement runs.
+If the condition is `false`, the else-statement runs.

 Because a condition can’t be simultaneously `true` and `false`, the then-statement and the else-statement of an `if-else` statement can **never both run**.